FROSTED PEANUT BUTTER CHIP SQUARES

 1/cup butter, softened (75 mL)

-Liquid sucralose or liquid stevia to equal 3/4 cup sugar (175 mL)
+Liquid sweetener to equal 3/4 cup sugar (175 mL)

-1/cup granulated erythritol (60 mL)
+1/cup allulose, OR allulose blend (60 mL)

 1 tsp vanilla extract (5 mL)

-Better than Bettty Frosting (recipe below)
+Better than Betty Frosting (recipe below)

 In food processor, process eggs.
 Add peanut butter, butter, liquid sweetener, OR granular sweetener equivalent, erythritol, gelatin and vanilla extract.
 Process 2 minutes.
 Let it rest 5 minutes to soften the gelatin.
 Add dry ingredients and process until well combined.
 Stir in chocolate chips.
 Spread evenly in greased 8-inch (20 cm) square cake pan.
 Bake 20 to 30 minutes, or until turning brown at the edges and cake tester comes out clean.
 Allow to cool and frost with Better than Betty Frosting.
 Cut into squares.